 How long will this Crock-Pot soup last in the fridge?

 This soup will last for approximately 3-4 days, as long as it’s stored properly in an airtight container.

-You can freeze your soup in an airtight container (make sure to press plastic wrap to the surface of the soup before putting on the top of the container), or a plastic bag (with all of the air squeezed out before sealing); however, make sure to freeze it as soon as it has cooled.
-You always want to avoid having food for any amount of time in the “danger zone;” between 40° and 140° F.
+You can freeze your soup in an airtight container (make sure to press plastic wrap to the surface of the soup before putting on the top of the container), or a plastic bag (with all of the air squeezed out before sealing); freeze the soup as soon as it has cooled.
+You always want to avoid having food for any amount of time in the “danger zone” between 40° and 140° F.

-Stored properly, your Crockpot chicken noodle soup will last up to 3 months in the freezer.
+Stored properly, your slow-cooker chicken noodle soup will last up to 3 months in the freezer.

-How do I thaw and reheat Crockpot chicken noodle soup?
+How do I thaw and reheat slow-cooker chicken noodle soup?